 Led by Ginna Petrikonis, CPNP-PC, the Costas Wellness Center is staffed by Registered Nurses and LPNs.
 We offer urgent care appointments for students as well as transporting students to routine appointments while they are away at school.
 Counseling appointments are available every day.

 Saturday 11 a.m. – 1 p.m.

 Sunday 11 a.m. – 1 p.m. and 5 - 7 p.m.

-The nurses can schedule appointments at local physician offices and transportation for medical appointments in the immediate Lynchburg area is provided by the school.
-There is no charge for a student to see either a nurse or the school physician at the Health Center.
+There is no charge for a student to see either a nurse or the school physician at the Wellness Center.